kinvolk/lokomotive/docs/architecture/operating-systems.md

 # Operating Systems

 Lokomotive supports [Flatcar Linux](https://www.flatcar-linux.org/).
-Flatcar is a friendly fork of CoreOS Container Linux and was chosen because:
+Flatcar Linux is a friendly fork of CoreOS Container Linux and was chosen because:

 * Minimalism and focus on clustered operation
 * Automated and atomic operating system upgrades